ks2288/elly/README.md

 ]
 ```

+The preceding result properties - for both scan and connect - are only a select set of those exposed by BlueZ.
+The specific properties (KVPS within the JSON content) returned via Python can be added to or removed from the result content as needed.
+To do so, changes need to be made to the corresponding Python code where appropriate.

-These properties are only a select set of those offered by BlueZ.
-They are able to be added to within the Python code as needed (`elly/core/bluetooth_gap.py`, specifically the `discover_devices(timeout)` method).
-In this version of the code, observe the commented lines within that method as an example of how to add or remove properties exposed by BlueZ from and command results - in this case the `scan(scantime="2500")`, where `scantime` is the duration of the scan in milliseconds.
+In the first set of sample results involving a device scan (`elly/gatt-client/bluetooth_gap.py`, specifically the `discover_devices(timeout)` method), there are commented lines (around line 120) that serve as an example of how to add or remove properties exposed by BlueZ from your individual command results/operations.
+From there, they can then be moved up the Python execution tree, where in this case they are returned (printed) by the `scan(scantime="2500")` method within `connection_utils.py`, where `scantime` is the duration of the scan in milliseconds.